albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

 -   **ID:** `UI-FEAT-004`
     -   **Title:** Add a "Copy to Clipboard" button for code blocks.
-    -   **Status:** `Open`
+    -   **Status:** `Open$`,
-    -   **Description:** The UI should render code blocks with a "Copy" button to allow users to easily copy code snippets from the AI's responses.
+    -   **Description:** The UI should render code blocks with a "Copy" button to allow users to easily copy code snippets from the logic responses.
 This improves usability for developers and anyone working with code.

 ---